timebertt/masters-thesis-controller-sharding/content/10-motivation.md

 These include the most important aspects of Kubernetes API and controller machinery ([@sec:apimachinery; @sec:controller-machinery]) as well as leader election principles ([@sec:leader-election]).
 Next, a general definition for the scalability of a distributed system as defined in standard literature is presented, and how the scalability of Kubernetes is defined and measured ([@sec:kubernetes-scalability]).
 [@Sec:controller-scalability] outlines how the scale and performance of a controller setup can be measured.
-Based on this, [@sec:scalability-limitations] analyzes the current scalability limitations of Kubernetes controllers in detail.
+Based on this, [@sec:scalability-limitations] analyzes current scalability limitations of Kubernetes controllers in detail.

 Afterward, this thesis examines existing efforts related to sharding in Kubernetes controllers (chapter [-@sec:related-work]).
 Primarily, it assesses the strengths and drawbacks of the design presented in the previous study project ([@sec:related-study-project]).